 Some of the attractions at the rear of Old Town are reserved for children only.

 Old Town Shopping

-Old Town Orlando is no slouch when it comes to offering shopping for the “rents” while the kids are enjoying the rides.
+Old Town Orlando is no slouch when it comes to offering shopping for the parents while the kids are enjoying the rides.
 Some of the shops are for kids too.
 Expect to see around 60+ shops and restaurants at Old Town, some offering some pretty eclectic stuff.

-Click this link: Old Town USA
+Click this link: Old Town USA in Orlando